Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Metrics Based Evaluation

 \subsubsection{Maximum Flow}

-The maximum flow metric, $(F_x, F_y)$, represents the collective size of bottlenecks within the porous medium, and in turn, the geometric resistance to flow.
-Often referred to as the minimum cut, the maximum flow of a graph describes the total number of pore space edges that would need to be removed for the graph to become disconnected.
-To evaluate this, connecting paths on either side of the geometry are found and iteratively removed until no further connecting path can be found.
-The cumulative removed edge weights determine the graph's maximum flow \cite{fordfulkerson1956a}.
+The maximum flow metric, $(F_x, F_y)$, reflects the size of bottlenecks in the porous medium and the geometric resistance to flow.
+Also known as the minimum cut, this metric represents the total number of pore-space edges that must be removed to disconnect the graph.
+This is done by iteratively removing connecting paths until none remain, with the cumulative removed edge weights determining the maximum flow \cite{fordfulkerson1956a}.
+A calculation of the maximum flow in each direction is shown for an example pore-geometry in \ref{fig:maxflow_ex}.